idmkr/jquery-hydrate/README.md

 # Simple jQuery hydrating/datasyncing plugin
 This handy little plugin can do a lot a things on its own.
-It may be what you need if you just want to automatically save input data element-by-element without reloading the page, based only on the targeted element attributes.
+It may be what you need if you just want to automatically save input data element-by-element without reloading the page, based only on the targeted element data-* attributes.
 The parent form data-* can also be sent along with the other parameters.
+Filter options and ajax options make it fully customizable.
+Unlike the famous jquery.form which can fully upgrade a html form to an ajax form, this plugin goal is to get rid of a submit button, or even a form tag.
+While it's called "hydrating", this plugin does not deal with models.
+It just sends attributes data on change !
+It has not been fully tested, and is only used by me for a specific usage at this time.
+Any improvement/help would be welcome.

 #Features
-- Sends data on Enter keypress and focusout
+- Sends data in background on Enter keypress and focusout
-- Quick data binding through html data-*
+- Quick data binding & filtering through html data-*
   -  If no dataFilter option is set, all data-* associated with the input/textarea/select will be used
   -  Input value key will either be the name attribute or "value" by default
 - Also sends parent form data-* by default ( customizable with "parent" and filterable with "parentDataFilter" options )
-- Every form element is compatible
+- Every form element should be compatible
 - Method and URL in one declaration
-- Form object bound to success/error callbacks
 - Compatible with any $.ajax() options

 #Usage